trungpqml/IntroRL/README.md

 # IntroRL
-A simple progam to play Atari games.
+A simple program to play Atari games.

 #### Clean up the output folder by running:
 ```